 We propose the use of higher order harmonics to correct the phase step positions to remove the Moiré artifacts in the attenuation, differential-phase, and dark-field images.
-The phase step positions are estimated by minimizing the sum-squared error between the multi-harmonic model and measured data, as well as a regularization term.
+The phase step positions are estimated by minimizing the mean-squared error between the multi-harmonic model and measured data, as well as a regularization term, which is different for the reference and sample analysis.
 For the estimation of the reference phase stepping positions, the cost function is regularized by the total variation of the harmonic amplitudes.
 For the sample's phase stepping positions, the cost function is regularized by the total variation of the attenuation, differential-phase, and dark-field images.
-Higher order harmonic models for phase-shifting interferometry have been previously considered by Xu et al \cite{bib:Xu2008}, but they only focused on the phase of the fringe pattern, as opposed to the average value or visibility, which are important to dark-field imaging.
-Additionally, our method of total variation regularization for estimating the phase stepping positions directly suppresses the Moiré artifacts in the attenuation, differential-phase, and dark-field images, which is important since the calculation of the attenuation and dark-field images \textit{requires} the division of the sample and reference average value or visibility, respectively.
+Higher order harmonic models for phase-shifting interferometry have been previously considered by Xu et al \cite{bib:Xu2008}, but they only focused on the phase of the fringe pattern, as opposed to the average value or visibility, which are important for the attenuation and dark-field images.
+Additionally, our method of total variation regularization for estimating the phase stepping positions differs from existing methods because it \textit{directly suppresses} the Moiré artifacts in the attenuation, differential-phase, and dark-field images, which is important since the calculation of the attenuation and dark-field images \textit{requires} the division of the sample and reference average value or visibility, respectively.
 Thus, without regularizing by the total variation of the calculated images, there could be minor residual Moiré artifacts in the raw parameters, which are then heightened in the calculated images.